jackc/pgx/README.md

 ## Supported Go and PostgreSQL Versions

-pgx supports the same versions of Go and PostgreSQL that are supported by their respective teams.
+~~pgx supports the same versions of Go and PostgreSQL that are supported by their respective teams.
 For [Go](https://golang.org/doc/devel/release.html#policy) that is the two most recent major releases and for [PostgreSQL](https://www.postgresql.org/support/versioning/) the major releases in the last 5 years.
-This means pgx supports Go 1.17 and higher and PostgreSQL 10 and higher. pgx also is tested against the latest version of [CockroachDB](https://www.cockroachlabs.com/product/).
+This means pgx supports Go 1.17 and higher and PostgreSQL 10 and higher. pgx also is tested against the latest version of [CockroachDB](https://www.cockroachlabs.com/product/).~~

+`v5` is targeted at Go 1.18+.
+The general release of `v5` is not planned until second half of 2022 so it is expected that the policy of supporting the two most recent versions of Go will be maintained or restored soon after its release.

 ## Version Policy